Gemini UFOs ~ NASA Gemini UFOs

 and then below.
 It appeared to be a cylindrical "silvery" light that seemed to

-be "closing in" on the Gemini craft (left).
+be "closing in" on the Gemini craft (below right).
 The astronauts made preparations to

 take evasive action "to avoid collision" and McDivitt took footage of the object